szupi-ipuzs/esphome-external-uyat/README.md

 - `pairing mode` - this shows the current pairing mode as seen by the MCU.
 The possible values are: `ap`, `smartconfig` and `none`.
 Some devices will not send their datapoints unless pairing is complete and the device is connected to the cloud.

 ## Manual parsing of datapoint data
-If you find that none of the [platforms](#supported-esphome-platforms) support your specific datapoints, there's an option to do the parsing manually in a lambda - in the same way it was done in the original esphome tuya implementation, eg:
+If you find that none of the [components](#supported-esphome-components) support your specific datapoints, there's an option to do the parsing manually in a lambda - in the same way it was done in the original esphome tuya implementation, eg:

 ```yaml
 uyat: